Photo by Heather Daniels Pusey

 Field Director

-Wilderness First Responder, Certified Forest Therapy Guide, Wildlife Track & Sign Level II
+Wilderness First Responder, CPR, Certified Forest Therapy Guide, Wildlife Track & Sign Level II

 BA Psychology, Salem State University, Graduate Certificate in Ecopsychology